api-platform/docs/admin/openapi.md

 ## Data Provider

-By default, the component will use a very basic data provider, without pagination support.
+By default, the component will use a basic data provider, without pagination support.

 If you want to use [another data provider](https://marmelab.com/react-admin/DataProviderList.html), pass the `dataProvider` prop to the component: